derekdjia/simple_regression_casestudy/README.md

 # A Simple Regression Case Study: Tractor Auction Pricing

-A simple case for beginner data science.
+A simple, fun case case study for new students of case study.
+You are given a large dataset with 53 explanatory variables and 400,000 observations to create an accurate regression model.
+The repository showcases my cohort-best solution with a RMSLE of 0.275.

 Shoutout to Elliot Saslow(https://github.com/Esaslow) for his help!

 ![header](img/pg1.JPG)
 ![header](img/pg2.JPG)